Experts and ranchers react to Biden’s $1 billion plan for meatpackers - NewsBreak

 “The increase in costs and fuel and especially labor.
 Labor is really hard to find right now.
 Besides fuel costs and labor costs, is really the bottleneck at the producer level.”

-KSN Agricultural Expert John Jenkinson says many are questioning how much the $1 billion amount is going to help, “$1 billion is a lot of money, but spread out to the whole United States to all of the independent packing companies really may not go far enough to bring down the food prices.”So you caught a fish in Kansas, is it safe to eat?
+KSN Agricultural Expert John Jenkinson says many are questioning how much the $1 billion amount is going to help, “$1 billion is a lot of money, but spread out to the whole United States to all of the independent packing companies really may not go far enough to bring down the food prices.”Download the FOX4 News app on iPhone and Android

 Bachman is among the many that are skeptical of the government’s helping hand.